Table of Contents

 Today will depend on your fitness level.
 You have a few choices.

-2. Wanting to explore the hillsides but do not really want to hike, then try the Little fun trains trip to Therisos Gorge, where you will spend your day viewing the hilltops via a (yes, you guessed it) a little fun train.
+- If you want to explore the hillsides but do not want to hike, then try the Little Fun Trains trip to Therisos Gorge, where you will spend your day viewing the hilltops via a (yes, you guessed it) a little fun train.
 Stop by an olive factory where you will learn what can be produced from the many olive trees in the region, stop for lunch in a quaint little town and then head back to Chania, all within 3.5 hours.
-There are many other tours to can choose from here.
+There are many other tours you can choose from, too.

 Evening: Tonight, you will head out to West Crete to neighbouring Kertos Beach, where you can sit on the water’s edge and dine at one of the many restaurants.
-I highly recommend Kertos Seafood for some delicious calamari and a traditional Cretan salad.
+I highly recommend Kertos Seafood for its delicious calamari and traditional Cretan salad.

 SIDE NOTE.
 You won’t regret the view if you can get there by sunset.

-Today you have two options; once you have caught the local bus to Rethymno, (you can purchase a ticket straight a the bus terminal).
+Today, you have two options: once you have caught the local bus to Rethymno, (you can purchase a ticket straight at the bus terminal).

 Option one: Then you will spend the day exploring the streets of this beautiful town.
 Whether you venture out on foot, visit sites like the Venetian Fortezza Castle, or jump on the on-off bus or the little train tour to explore the city.